mathriddle/ColabTurtlePlus/README.md

 * Setting speed = 0 draws only the final image with no intermediate animations.
 This is usually very quick.
 To turn off the animation but still show the turtle motion (equivalent to speed=0 in classic turtle.py), call animationOff().
 This will use the current speed, but forward/back/circle makes the turtle jump and likewise left/right makes the turtle turn instantly.
 * There is a fillrule function to set nonzero or evenodd as the options used by SVG to fill an object.
 The global default fill-rule is evenodd to match the behavior of classic turtle.py.
 The begin_fill() function can take an argument of 'nonzero' or 'evenodd' to set the fill-rule just for that fill.
 * There is a fillopacity function that sets the global fill-opacity used by SVG to fill an object.
 The default is 1.
 The begin_fill() function can take an argument between 0 and 1 to set the fill_opacity just for that fill.
 See details below.
+* The stamp function has an optional layer argument.
+The argument determines whether the stamp appears below other items (layer=0) or above other items (layer=1) in the order that SVG draws items.
+So if layer=0, a stamp may be covered by a filled object, for example, even if the stamp is originally drawn on top of the object during the animation.
+To prevent this, set layer=1 (or any nonzero number).
+The default is layer=0 if no argument is given.
 * Not all the functions from classic turtle.py are included.
 Most of the missing ones are for user events, special turtle methods, and screen methods.

 Functions